 Use the following instructions if you’re running MacOS X 10.0 through 10.1.5:

-5. In the third column, select the entry named localhost.
+- In the third column, select the entry named

 A confirmation alert appears.

-9. Double-click the value of the name property and enter the hostname that you want use for the other computer.
+property and enter the hostname that you want use for the other computer. - Click the

-10. Click the serves property and select Delete from the Edit menu.
+property and select Delete from the Edit menu. -

 A confirmation alert appears.